This is my search section here

 First, rest in the Bible is mainly about having a right relationship with God and being reconciled to him.
 If we persist in unbelief, God’s wrath rests on us in judgment (Ezek.
 5:13).
 But if we live by faith in Jesus, God’s Spirit rests on us in blessing (1 Pet.
 4:14).
 It’d be wrong to think that the Sabbath and God’s rest are mainly about us and our own rest.
 Instead, they’re pointing to the ultimate rest that we enjoy in heaven, when we finally enter into God’s rest.

-Second, rest in the Bible isn’t merely a ceasing of activity but ceasing of one activity so we can do another—enjoying God and his goodness.
+Second, rest in the Bible isn’t merely a ceasing of activity but ceasing of one activity so we can do another.
 So, for example, when we enter heaven, we’ll rest from our difficult labor in this fallen world only to move on to joyfully laboring in the presence of God, but without the curse of thorns and thistles.
 We’re not going to be just sitting on a cloud, as the world pictures it.
 No, heaven is a place full of activity.
 We’ll praise God with our words (Rev. 15) and we’ll also praise him with our work.
 Isaiah 65:21-22 describes heaven as a place where “They shall build houses and inhabit them; they shall plant vineyards and eat their fruit…for like the days of a tree shall the days of my people be, and my chosen shall long enjoy the work of their hands.”

 Third, rest in the Bible shows us more of who God is and who we are.
 We need physical rest to recover and rejuvenate, even as we sleep.
 But God never sleeps.
 While God is independent of all things, all things are dependent on God.